Cong-Zou/CarVisualization/README.md

-# A Visualization of the Car Sharing
+# A Visualization of the Car Traffic in New York.